timhartung/T1T2/README.md

 ## 3. Usage

-1. On a Linux or Mac OS system, open a terminal and navigate to the directory where the script is located:
+1. On a Linux or Mac OS system, open a terminal and navigate to the directory where the script is located: <br>
   `cd /path/to/script/location`
-2. Execute the script:
+2. Execute the script: <br>
   `bash T1T2_script.sh`
 3. You will then be prompted to:

     1. provide the path to the subject directory